-Few records remain of these flourishing civilizations, beyond the Vedas: symbolic epics written down around 1500-1200 BCE, though much older by way of oral transmission.
+Few records remain of these flourishing civilizations beyond the Vedas: symbolic epics written around 1500-1200 BCE though much older by way of oral transmission.
 A succession of Dravidian and Aryan groups appear to have occupied the same ground at intervals.
-Fighting and/or replacing each other, they developed the Vedic religion with its built-in apartheid of caste based on consecutive reincarnation (as opposed to reincarnation independent of time and place).
+Fighting and/or replacing each other, they developed the Vedic religion with its built-in apartheid of caste based on consecutive reincarnations (as opposed to reincarnation independent of time and place).
 This became the immediate predecessor of Hinduism.
 Hinduism emerged with scriptures called the Upanishads, finally written down between 600 and 400 BCE.

 Troy (during the greatest of its nine incarnations) was sacked and burned around 1250 BCE.
 Thebes in Greece underwent the same fate about the same time.
 Perhaps it succumbed to the same stinking pack of Homeric pirates.

 The Iliad and Odyssey are two of the main sources of Western psycho-military inspiration.
 In them, Homer chronicles the annihilation of the city of Troy and the aftermath of that disaster, which he composed centuries after the fact.
-The story becomes even more interesting if one looks for lost epics that may have been their contemporaries of Homer’s writings or even written by him.
-The Larousse Encyclopedia of Mythology lists a lost epic called The Return, which is supposed to narrate the return from Troy and mass shipwreck of the rest of the Greek fleet under Agamemnon’s command, besides Odysseus' ship, the Penelope.
+The story becomes even more interesting if one looks for lost epics that may have been the contemporaries of Homer’s writings or even written by him.
+The Larousse Encyclopedia of Mythology lists a lost epic named The Return, supposed to narrate the return from Troy and mass shipwreck of the rest of the Greek fleet under Agamemnon’s command, sparing Odysseus' ship, the Penelope.
 Then there's the Oichalias Halosis or Sack of Oichalias of which only one line remains.
-It may have been the third book of Homer's mutilated trilogy. http://omega.cohums.ohio-state.edu/mailing_lists/BMCR-L/2002/0396.php I'll bet both works were a lot less enthusiastic about the glories of war; which may have been the reason for their disappearance.
+It may have been the third book of Homer's amputated trilogy. http://omega.cohums.ohio-state.edu/mailing_lists/BMCR-L/2002/0396.php I'll bet both works were a lot less enthusiastic about the glories of war, which may have been the reason for their disappearance.

-Palestine was another bloody cockpit: a highway to hell connecting three continents.
+Palestine was another bloody cockpit: the highway to hell connecting three continents.
 How any God of Love could have picked that snake pit for His Chosen People, is beyond me.
-Not that the strategic dead-ends of Norway, Tasmania, Tierra del Fuego, or South Africa were much better settings… wholesale slaughter prevailed there as well as everywhere else.
+Not that the strategic dead-ends of Norway, Tasmania, Tierra del Fuego, or South Africa were much better settings in terms of peace and quiet… wholesale slaughter prevailed there for ages, as well as everywhere else.